NYC sees staggering shooting numbers; top cops warn of 'storm on the horizon'

 The New York Police Department has reported a staggering increase in shooting numbers, and injuries, as officials warn there’s “a storm on the horizon” – and say changes must be made.

-An estimated 74 people were wounded in 55 shootings citywide from June 15 through Sunday night, an NYPD spokesperson said Monday morning.
-The department told Spectrum NY1 it saw 18 shootings for the same time period last year.
+An estimated 72 people were wounded in 53 shootings citywide from June 15 through Sunday night, an NYPD spokesperson said Monday morning.
+The department saw 14 shooting victims in 12 shootings for the same time period last year, data shows.

 “We cannot expect the police to go out there and fix laws that are broken… We need bad people held accountable, and right now we have a lack of accountability.”